Homelessness: Other terms

 Many homeless enumeration studies published in the 2010s and onward utilize the term unsheltered homeless.
 The common colloquial term street people does not fully encompass all unsheltered people, in that many such persons do not spend their time in urban street environments.
 Many shun such locales, because homeless people in urban environments may face the risk of being robbed or assaulted.
 Some people convert unoccupied or abandoned buildings ("squatting"), or inhabit mountainous areas or, more often, lowland meadows, creek banks, and beaches.

 Many jurisdictions have developed programs to provide short-term emergency shelter during particularly cold spells, often in churches or other institutional properties.
 These are referred to as warming centers, and are credited by their advocates as lifesaving.

-Other common terms include urban campers, unsheltered, unhomed, and houseless.
+Other common terms include unhoused, urban campers, unsheltered, unhomed, and houseless.

 In 2020, an entry on homelessness was added to The Associated Press Stylebook noting how "Homeless is generally acceptable as an adjective to describe people without a fixed residence" and that reporters should use person-first language to "avoid the dehumanizing collective noun the homeless, instead using constructions like homeless people, people without housing or people without homes."